 Evaluation

-The centre has been evaluated internally, via its partnership with UNHCR, and was praised by the Romanian Government's department for emergency situations, which described it as “…the most comprehensive refugee support centre in the country and an accelerator of integration”.
+The centre has been evaluated internally, via its partnership with the United Nations High Commissioner for Refugees (UNHCR), and was praised by the Romanian government's department for emergency situations, which described it as “…the most comprehensive refugee support centre in the country and an accelerator of integration”.

 Who benefits